 All allegations of retaliation will be swiftly and thoroughly investigated.
 If it is determined that retaliation has occurred, the College will take all reasonable steps within its power to stop such conduct.
 Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including expulsion.

-- Permanent Expulsion – Is an act of terminating a student’s enrollment at GRCC.
-This means the student may no longer participate in any GRCC activity or be on GRCC property owned, operated, leased, or maintained for any purpose.
+g.
+Expulsion – Termination of a student’s enrollment at GRCC.
+This means the student may no longer participate in any GRCC activity or be on campus for any purpose.

-- Other Sanctions – Other sanctions may be imposed instead of, or in addition to, specific sanctions listed in this section.
-These may include, but are not limited to: recommendations for counseling, establishment of mandatory behavior conditions/contract-signing stating agreed-upon behavior expectations for continued enrollment or reenrollment; loss of access to college computers and/or network; a specific project designed to assist the student in better understanding the overall impact of his or her behavioral infraction; a contract of terms for restitution of damages/stolen property before enrollment is continued and/or records are released.
-Suspension without pay from his or her on campus job; prohibit participation in extracurricular activities or interscholastic or leadership positions or community service.
+h.
+Other Sanctions – Other sanctions may be imposed instead of, or in addition to, specific sanctions listed in this section.
+These may include, but are not limited to: recommendations for counseling, establishment of mandatory behavior conditions/contract-signing stating agreed-upon behavior expectations for continued enrollment or reenrollment; loss of access to college computers and/or network; a specific project designed to assist the student in better understanding the overall impact of their behavioral infraction; a contract of terms for restitution of damages/stolen property before enrollment is continued and/or records are released.
+Suspension without pay from their on campus job; prohibit participation in extracurricular activities or interscholastic or leadership positions, or community service.

 The following sanctions may be imposed upon groups or organizations:

 b.
 Loss of selected rights and privileges for a specified period of time.